naev/naev-website/content/contact.md

 <br>

 ### Chatrooms:
+Most development and discussion is currently done in the chatrooms.
 Feel free to join the service you prefer!

 Both Matrix and Discord are bridged together so everyone can join the party: